billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 {{?RFC7326}}.

 Power Outlet (outlet, for short):
-: A power outlet (or simply "outlet") is an interface at which a device or component provides energy to another device or component ({{?RFC7326}}).
+: Is an interface at which a
+device or component provides energy to another device or component ({{?RFC7326}}).